daimoners/MAMBO/README.md

-MAMBO (Molecules And Materials Basic Ontology) is a domain ontology for molecular materials.
+MAMBO (Materials And Molecules Basic Ontology) is a domain ontology for molecular materials.
 Its main targets are:
   - Allowing the retrieval of structured information regarding molecular materials and related applications (i.e. devices based on molecular materials)
   - Supporting the development of new, complex workflows for modelling systems based on molecular materials (computational modelling and data-driven techniques)